 D. J. Mir, S. Isaacman, R. Cáceres, M. Martonosi, and R. N. Wright,

-to appear in Proc. of IEEE International Conference on Big Data (BigData),
+IEEE International Conference on Big Data (BigData),

 Human Mobility Characterization from Cellular Network Data,